Nature Deficit — Children Need Nature As Much As They Need Sleep and Nutrition

 — Richard Louv

-Check out the National Environmental Education Foundation's
+Check out the National Environmental Education Foundation's Children and Nature Initiative.

 The Children & Nature Network is a wonderful repository of research into the importance of reconnecting children with the rest of nature.
 The Children & Nature Network was created "to encourage and support the people and organizations working to reconnect children with nature.
 C&NN provides access to the latest news and research in the field and a peer-to-peer network of researchers and individuals, educators and organizations dedicated to children's health and well-being."